// encrypted environment storage

 How are my secrets encrypted?

-Every environment is encrypted using AES-256-GCM. the same authenticated encryption standard used by banks and governments.
-The key is stored in separate secret store, completely separate from your data.
-If someone got the database, they'd get ciphertext.
+Every environment is encrypted using AES-256-GCM authenticated encryption before it is stored.
+The key is stored in a separate Cloudflare secret, not in the database.
+If someone got only the database, they'd get ciphertext.

 Can you read my environment variables?